Updated April 26, 2025

 Insider threats pose a significant risk to organizations, as individuals with authorized access may exploit their privileges for personal gain or malicious intent.
 Dual control acts as a deterrent, as the presence of a second authorized individual increases the chances of detecting and preventing unauthorized actions.

 Human errors are inevitable, but their impact can be mitigated through dual control.
-By requiring two individuals to review and approve critical operations, the likelihood of overlooking errors or making incorrect decisions is reduced.
+Requiring two individuals to review and approve critical operations reduces the likelihood of overlooking errors or making incorrect decisions.
 This helps maintain the integrity and accuracy of processes and prevents costly mistakes.

 Intentional misuse of privileges can occur when a single individual has unchecked authority or control over sensitive information or operations.
 Dual control ensures that no single person can abuse their power, as another individual must validate and authorize their actions.
 This helps maintain a transparent and accountable environment.